 Yoast doesn’t always classify passive voice correctly.
 At the end of the day, our machines still aren’t as astute as human readers at sussing out the nuances of language.

-Remember the orange warming light we saw above for 12.3% of sentences containing passive voice:
+Remember the orange warning light we saw above for 12.3% of sentences containing passive voice:

 Let’s take a look at what Yoast said was passive voice in that post.